GUIDELINE for Chlamydia felis

 Active immunity

-The nature of the protective immune responses to Chlamydia infection is uncertain.
+The nature of the protective immune responses to chlamydial infection is uncertain.
 However cellular immune responses are believed to play a crucial role in protection (Longbottom and Livingstone, 2006).
 The MOMPs and POMPs are important targets for protective immune responses in other species (Longbottom and Livingstone, 2006) and have been shown to exist in the cat (Harley et al., 2007).
+Immunity to natural infection appears to be short-lived and does not protect against reinfection (Sykes, 2023).
+There may be an age-related resistance to infection (Sykes, 2023).

 Clinical signs

 Unilateral ocular disease may be seen initially, but this generally progresses to become bilateral.
 There can be intense conjunctivitis with extreme hyperaemia of the nictitating membrane, blepharospasm and ocular discomfort (Fig. 1).
 Ocular discharges are initially watery but later become mucoid or mucopurulent (Fig. 2).
 Chemosis of the conjunctiva is a characteristic feature of chlamydiosis.
-Respiratory signs are generally minimal with Chlamydia infections.
+Respiratory signs are generally minimal with C. felis infections but can include nasal discharge and stertor (Sykes, 2023).
 In cats with respiratory disease but without concurrent ocular signs, C. felis infection is unlikely.
-Ocular complications such as adhesions of the conjunctiva, may occur but keratitis and corneal ulcers are not generally associated with infection.
+Ocular complications such as adhesions of the conjunctiva, may occur but keratitis and corneal ulcers are not generally associated with chlamydial infection; if keratitis is present, it is more likely to be due to feline herpesvirus.
 Transient fever, inappetence and weight loss may occur shortly after infection, although most cats remain well and continue to eat.

 Fig. 1.
 Conjunctivitis in a cat with Chlamydia felis infection.
 Courtesy of The Feline Centre, Langford Vets, University of Bristol, UK